 For independent power plants ("IPPs") commencing production before 2023, a tax exemption on income tax is available for 15 years.
-For independent power plants achieving Commercial Operation Date ("COD") after 1 January 2023 (other than coal fired IPPs) there is a:
+For independent power plants achieving Commercial Operation Date ("COD") after January 1, 2023 (other than coal fired IPPs) there is a:

-- 100% tax exemption during the first five years.
+- 100% tax exemption during the first

-- 50% exemption during the next three years.
+5 (five) years.

-- 25% exemption during the next two years.
+- 50% exemption during the next 3 (three) years.